 The supply chain meltdown will make holiday shopping messy this year.
-Here’s what you need to know:
+Here’s what you need to know.

-Shoppers are beginning to fret: A third of the respondents to a recent survey of more than 5,700 consumers by Oracle, which provides cloud services for retail giants from Prada to Office Depot, said they were worried about not getting desired items and paying more for them when they do.
+Shoppers are beginning to fret: A third of the more than 5,700 people recently surveyed by Oracle, which provides cloud services for such large retailers as Prada to Office Depot, worry they won’t get everything on their wish lists and paying more when they do.
 Here’s what you need to know to avoid a holiday shopping nightmare.

 What to know